What is panic disorder?

-When a person suffers from panic disorder, these attacks—called panic attacks—continue to occur without warning.
+When a person has a panic disorder, these attacks—called panic attacks—continue to occur without warning.
 Over time, the person develops a constant fear of having another attack, which can affect daily functioning and general quality of life.
 Panic disorder often occurs along with other serious conditions, such as depression, alcoholism or drug abuse.

 How common is panic disorder?

-Panic disorder affects 2-3% of adult Americans.
+Panic disorder affects 2 to 3 percent of adult Americans.
 Panic disorder most often begins during late adolescence and early adulthood.
-It is twice as common in women than in men.
+It is two times more common in women than men.